JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 My
 [programable-8-bit-microprocessor](https://github.com/JeffDeCola/my-systemverilog-examples/tree/master/systems/microprocessors/programable-8-bit-microprocessor)
 will be used as an example.
-Plesae refer to that repo on how to burn a FPGA from verilog.
+Please refer to that repo on how to burn a FPGA from verilog.

 In that repo,